phfaist/phfqitltx/README.md

 Other packages are meant for scientific documents (more advanced theorems/proofs framework, handy parens in equations).
 The phfqit package is specifically for quantum information theory.

+Each package version evolves independently, and each package is submitted independently to CTAN.

 # List of Packages